TryGhost/wp-ghost-exporter/readme.txt

 Install it, then go to Tools -> Export to Ghost.

 == Changelog ==

+= 0.3.0 =
+* Fixes a bug where future posts would crash the plugin, and you weren't able to export
+* Future posts are exported as drafts.
+Their published_at retains the future publish datetime though
+* Updated version to 0.3.0 for semver reasons
+* Left out Bond version :(

 = 0.0.6 =
 * Fixes a duplicate tag issue.